-- pay, Peace Officer Standards and Training (POST) and other education incentives, and the employee contribution to retirement.1 - The use of an average entry age of 24 years, when the employee's retirement contribution rate varies based on age in the surveyed organizations. - The union is to verify the survey compensation and staffing data collected by the Department. - The Department and the union will finalize the survey findings by March 31 of each year as data is projected to July 1.
-A labor agreement Side Letter provides that if an agency for which a projection has been made resolves its contract after March 31 but before the State Controller's cutoff date for the July pay period, then the survey must be adjusted to reflect the actual figures of the new agreement. - The Department is to provide survey information on an Excel spreadsheet.
+- The use of an average entry age of 24 years, when the employee's retirement contribution rate varies based on age in the surveyed organizations. - The CAHP is to verify the survey compensation and staffing data collected by the Department. - The Department and CAHP will finalize the survey findings by March 31 of each year as data is projected to July 1.
+A 2013 contract addendum provides that if an agency for which a projection has been made resolves its contract after March 31 but before the State Controller's cutoff date for the July pay period, then the survey must be adjusted to reflect the actual figures of the new agreement. - The Department is to provide survey information on an Excel spreadsheet.

-The methodology identifies the following surveyed organizations and classifications, and indicates the survey's intent is to survey the classification that most closely matches the California Highway Patrol (CHP) Officer, Range A.
+The survey's intent is to include the classification that most closely matches the California Highway Patrol (CHP) Officer, Range A. The following organizations and classifications are identified in the methodology to be included in the survey.

-Organization Surveyed Classification San Francisco Police Department Police Officer Q2 2 San Diego Police Department Police Officer II Los Angeles County Sheriff's Department Deputy Sheriff Los Angeles Police Department Police Officer II 3 Oakland Police Department Police Officer California Highway Patrol CHP Officer, Range A made by the employer on behalf of the employee.
-Per past agreement between the union and the
+Organization Surveyed Classification San Francisco Police Department Police Officer Q2 San Diego Police Department Police Officer II Los Angeles County Sheriff's Department Deputy Sheriff Los Angeles Police Department Police Officer II Oakland Police Department Police Officer California Highway Patrol CHP Officer, Range A